Compose in color

 09/02/2022

-I picked the 3 most promising thumbnails to give my feedback.
+I’ve chosen the three most promising miniatures to give you my feedback.

-Firstly, regarding the drawing: it's not easy to create a landscape format setting.
-It's not necessarily a bad choice, considering the importance of verticality in the image, but you should try a horizontal format.
+First, regarding the composition: it’s not easy to create a landscape format.
+It’s not necessarily a bad choice, given the importance of verticality in the image, but you should try it in a horizontal format.

-Next, you would gain readability by not placing the character in the corner; move the foreground up a bit, and place the character in the third.
-You can also make the image more natural by making the branches more twisted and less horizontal: here, the trunks and branches are parallel to the frame, which makes it look a bit too artificial, given your subject.
+Next, you could improve the readability by not placing the character in the corner.
+Bring the foreground up a bit and place the character in the lower third.
+You could also make the image more natural by making the branches more twisted and less horizontal: here, the trunks and branches are parallel to the frame, which makes it look too artificial, given your subject.

-1 about colors: I recommend lightening the sky to allow the big tree to stand out, and keeping the main character darker, more uniform with the foreground.
-You can add more colors and contrast later, when you start detailing more, but your character needs to be integrated into the setting where they are.
+1. Regarding the colors: I recommend lightening the sky to allow the large tree to stand out, and keeping the main character darker and more uniform with the foreground.
+You can give him more colors and contrast later, when you start to add more detail, but your character needs to be integrated into the environment.

-2 I like the light rays.
-Don't hesitate to show that the trunk is illuminated.
-By spot painting light spots, you suggest the surrounding forest, and it's a good way to warm up your image.
+2. I like the light rays.
+Don’t hesitate to show that the trunk is illuminated.
+By creating a scattering of light spots, you suggest the forest all around, and it’s a good way to warm up your image.

-3 you can darken the tree, after all, it remains your main subject, and must stand out from the background, and you can desaturate the blues in the foreground (in fact, even if you used pure grays; with the saturated oranges, they would look blue by contrast) but the sunset can create a truly magical and poetic whole.
+3. You can darken the tree; after all, it remains your main subject, and it should stand out from the background.
+You can also desaturate the blues in the foreground (in fact, even if you used pure grays, with the saturated oranges, they would appear blue by contrast), but the sunset can create a truly magical and poetic effect.

 j'ai pris les 3 miniatures les plus prometteuses pour faire mes retours.